History of Austria: Historiography

 Since the territory understood by the term 'Austria' underwent drastic changes over time, dealing with a History of Austria raises a number of questions, e.g., whether it is confined to the current or former Republic of Austria, or extends also to all lands formerly ruled by the rulers of Austria.
 Furthermore, should Austrian history include the period 1938–1945, when it nominally did not exist?
-Of the lands now part of the second Republic of Austria, many were added over time – only two of the nine provinces (Lower and Upper Austria) are strictly 'Austria', while other parts of its former sovereign territory are now part of other countries e.g., Italy, Croatia, Slovenia and Czechia.
+Of the lands now part of the second Republic of Austria, many were added over time – only two of the nine provinces (Lower and Upper Austria) are strictly 'Austria', while other parts of its former sovereign territory are now part of other countries e.g., Italy, Croatia, Slovenia and the Czech Republic.
 Within Austria there are regionally and temporally varying affinities to adjacent countries.

 Prehistory

 Paleolithic

 The Venus of Willendorf, c.
 25,000 BC.
 Naturhistorisches Museum, Vienna.

 The Alps were inaccessible during the Ice Age, so human habitation dates no earlier than the Middle Paleolithic era, during the time of the Neanderthals.
 The oldest traces of human habitation in Austria, more than 250,000 years ago, were found in the Repolust Cave at Badl, near Peggau in the Graz-Umgebung district of Styria.
 These include stone tools, bone tools, and pottery fragments together with mammalian remains.
 Some 70,000-year-old evidence was found in the Gudenus Cave in northwestern Lower Austria.

 Upper Paleolithic remains are more numerous in Lower Austria.
 The best known are in the Wachau region, including the sites of the two oldest pieces of art in Austria.
 These are figurative representations of women, the Venus of Galgenberg found near Stratzing and thought to be 32,000 years old, and the nearby Venus of Willendorf (26,000 years old) found at Willendorf, near Krems an der Donau.
 In 2005 in the same area, a double infant burial site was discovered at Krems-Wachtberg, dating from Gravettian culture (27,000 years old), the oldest burial ground found in Austria to date.